nnahmdi/Basic-Version-Control-Task/README.md

 Bitbucket

 # Expalin the the difference between git fetch and git pull:
-git fetch: downlaods changes from the remote repository for to a local machine but does merge them automatically. git pull: combines git fetch and a merge operation.
+git fetch: downlaods changes from the remote repository for to a local machine but does not merge them automatically. git pull: combines git fetch and a merge operation.
 It downloads changes and automtically integrates them into the current branch.

 # Explain in simple terms git rebase and the command for it:
-Git rebase is a way to move cchnages from one branch onto another, creating a clean and linear commit history.
+Git rebase is a way to move changes from one branch onto another, creating a clean and linear commit history.
 Command: git rebase branch-name

 # Explain in simple terms git cherry-pick and the command for it:
 Cherry picking as the name implies, allows you to select commits from one branch and hen apply it to another.
 Command: git cherry-pick commit-hash